 Who We Are

-We offer a mission-focused work environment, a teamwork and community-oriented approach, and a competitive compensation package.
+Public Justice offers a mission-focused work environment, a teamwork and community-oriented work culture, and a competitive compensation package.
 We recognize and support healthy work-life balance policies, including operating on a four-day work week year-round.
-We also offer a generous benefits package, including flexible time off, two weeks of sick leave, all federal and some local holidays, end of the year office closure, employer-paid health, dental and vision insurance premiums for employee and eligible dependents, and a 401(k) plan.
+We also offer a generous benefits package, including flexible time off, two weeks of sick leave, all federal and some local holidays, end of the year office closure, employer-paid health, dental, and vision insurance premiums for employees and eligible dependents, and a 401(k) plan.

 Applications